aduffy70/LabNotes/_posts/2014/2014-03-06-Questions-about-GBS-Illumina-sequencing.md

 ---
-title: Thursday
+title: Questions about GBS Illumina sequencing
 date: 2014-03-06T10:20:03+00:00
 layout: post
 categories:
   - t. intricatum gbs
 ---
-  * Trichomanes intricatum GBS library prep (Quantified samples for sequencing and prepared for shipping).
-See notes on GBS Library Prep process summary.
   * Talked to Connie at Rockefeller University about getting the sequencing done.
 Trying to explain to her what I need done raised doubts that I correctly understand that part of the process so I emailed Hardeep Rai to confirm two things:
     * Our adapters are designed to work with the standard Illumina read 1 primers.
 They don't need to do anything differently than if we'd used a standard illumina library prep kit.
     * The barcode doesn't need to be sequenced separately (so no "index" is needed)- and actually, the sequencing center doesn't need to know anything about the barcodes at all, since as far as they are concerned this is a single DNA sample.
 We do the de-multiplexing bioinformatically when we get the sequence data back.